Sirius0531/final_project/README.md

 ### Machine Learning Model Selection
 Once the data was clean we did visualizations of the data to decide which models may lend themselves better to the data
 - We initially decided upon a linear model because what we were trying to find was a correlation rather than a classification
-- Once we tried to linear regression model we decided to explore and build upon it with the Random Forest Regressor
+- Once we tried to linear regression model we knew we would need a more sophisticated model, so we decided to explore and build upon it with the Random Forest Regressor (RFR).

+### Optimizing the Machine Learning Models
+-  The RFR hich gave us a much better baseline of 57% accuracy.
+After some tuning of the the number of estimators this model utilized, we found our best results with an accuracy score of 61%.
+Our models were serialized with joblib to explore future training and predictions.
-- To see if we could improve the model and employ skills learned in class we also tested with a Neural Network
+- To see if we could improve the model and employ skills learned in class we briefly explored a neural network, including many attempts to inflate neurons in hidden layers.
+While this model was already subject to overfitting given our smaller sample size, it actually did not perform better than the other models anyway, returning a MAPE value of 27.0.
-- SciKitLearn is the ML library.
-We are doing multiple Linear Regression Models utilizing different variables from our dataset.
-We are also testing adding the Random Forest Classifier to our model as well.
-We will also use the Stats Model Library to evaluate the accuracy of our model.
-- XGboost

-## Optimize the Machine Learning Models
+- After some research about its performance compared to other regressors, we wanted to try utilizing extreme gradient boosting (XGBoost).
+This ensemble model allowed new trees to be added after other trees have learned, therefore minimizing the loss (an improvement on the RFR approach).
+This model ultimately proved the best, with predictive accuracy above 65% and a lower mean absolute percentage error (MAPE) at .1862.
+- Side by side comparisions of each of these models revealed a potential to combine their individual predicitions by taking a simple mean of our tested models.
+After trying different combinations, the mean of the Random Forest Regressor and XGBoost Regressor was able to reduce the MAPE to .1779.
+This final mean of the two models is what we used in our forecast simulation.

 ## Dashboard Walkthrough